whereisaaron/kube-backup/README.md

 # kube-backup

-Utility container for Kubernetes to backup databases and files from other containers.
-Currently it can use `kubectl exec` to backup database and files form within containers and store the backup files in an AWS S3 bucket.
+Utility container to backup databases and files from containers in a Kubernetes cluster.
+Currently it can use `kubectl exec` to backup database and files from within containers and store the backup files in an AWS S3 bucket.

-Docker/Kubernetes images Available on [Docker Hub](https://hub.docker.com/r/whereisaaron/kube-backup/).
+Docker images are available on [Docker Hub](https://hub.docker.com/r/whereisaaron/kube-backup/).

 Source code is available on [Github](https://github.com/whereisaaron/kube-backup).
 Please make comments and contribute improvements on Github.

-*This is an early prototype, test with care and please report issues or contribute improvements*
+*This is an early prototype, test with care and please report issues or contribute improvements on Github*

 ## Example use cases